 Brian.

-Reply to this Thanks so much.
+Thanks so much.
 I am hesitant about using a tour because I am worried about getting ripped off.
 Especially as a first time traveler.
 But trying to hire a guide seems like a good idea.
 Mostly to assist in securing travel, etc. We are on a pretty tight schedule and budget b/c this trip is actually only one leg of a round the world trip.
+Reply to this

-Reply to this India is a very challanging country to travel in Erica.
+India is a very challanging country to travel in Erica.

 Even without a tour you can possibly be ripped off.
 Be sure to read all the safety instructions in the Lonely Travel guide before going.
 Being aware of the types of things that happen will greatly reduce your chances of being ripped off whether you use a tour, a guide or travel independently.